 As a commercial real estate agent, you have a requirement to inspect commercial properties regularly.
-The same process also applies with retail properties although in that case the information in the inspection process is far more complex and detailed.
+The same process also applies to retail properties although in that case, the information in the inspection process is far more complex and detailed.
 For this very reason, it pays for you to create some checklists to use in the inspection process.

 There are a number of benefits from using a checklist for this reason.
 Here are the main ones:

 - The client will see you as more thorough and professional in the listing process